n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 > contain a word-final suffix of consonants.
 >
 > Nevertheless, such word-final suffixes will be correctly matched by
 > the regular expressions listed below.
-These words are pronounced
+These loanwords are pronounced
 > different, which raises issues for potential readers, but the
 > character sequences do not affect the shaping process.